 Employees seeking workers’ comp benefits are limited by the 1 and 2 year back rules.
 These rules say how far back an employee can seek wage loss or medical benefits.
 Do not wait to contact a lawyer if you believe workers’ comp is owed.

 An employee who was previously paid wage loss benefits will be limited to 1 year back from the time an Application for Mediation or Hearing was filed.
 An employee who was never paid wage loss benefits can go back 2 years.
-The 1 year back rule does not apply to medical expenses.

 Watch out for insurance companies who pay at the incorrect rate.
 You might be limited in how much you can get reimbursed.
 It is important to double check the weekly rate using pay stubs or employer wage records before time runs out.